Measures of Success

 - Compostable plates, cups, and cutlery used as the standard for all Special Events Catering events, a service of Housing and Residential Services, and all UCen Catering events.

-- UCSB ] is moving forward with our goal of being a zero waste campus by 2020.
-This goal was established in the UC Policy on Sustainable Practices.
+- UCSB is moving forward with our goal of being a zero waste campus by 2020.
+This and the following goal was established in the UC Policy on Sustainable Practices.

 Ongoing Practices and Programs